 The project team is currently finalising preparations of the media hub for journalists – from Lithuania for now, but later also from Slovakia and other countries – who will investigate socially important or even sensitive topics related to marginalised groups.
 They will work directly for NISI and produce media content on a regular basis.
 Media4Change platform will include a website for publishing the investigations and interacting with an audience through engaged journalism tools (SecureDrop or those similar to some e-participation tools used to connect public authorities and citizens).
 It will be interconnected with other functionalities of the platform that support learning, networking, and collaborations.
 Reports supported through the Local Investigative Journalism Fund will be published on this website as well.

 Last but not least, NISI is looking for Lithuanian journalists to join its team.
 The deadline is on 17 November and interested journalists can find more information and application form on this website.
 European Dialogue will complete its team carrying out the Future Story Lab at the end of November.

-The Media4Change – Future Investigative Story Lab has been established and run by the National Institute for Social Integration (Media4Change programme) from Lithuania and European Dialogue from Slovakia.
+The Media4Change – Future Investigative Story Lab has been established and run by the National Institute for Social Integration (Media4Change programme) from Lithuania and European Dialogue from Slovakia to support cooperation, innovations, professional standards, and ultimately increase quality of content in the field of investigative journalism in Lithuania and Slovakia.
 The pilot activities will take place in the Czech Republic and Latvia as well.

-This article represents the views of the authors only and is their sole responsibility.
-The European Commission does not accept any responsibility for the use that may be made of the information contained in this article.
+Disclaimer: The European Commission’s support for the production of this article does not constitute an endorsement of the contents, which reflect the views of the authors only and are their sole responsibility.
+The Commission cannot be held responsible for any use which may be made of the information contained therein.